uviclibraries/rstudio/ggplot2-data.md

 ### 2.3.
 Line Charts

+To create a line chart, let's start first by creating a new variable that we might want to plot in a line chart.
+In this case, let's assume we are interested in seeing how the average chocolate rating varies through the years.

 <div class="task-box" markdown="1">

 ⭐ <u>Task 2.3-1</u>

-**Create a variable with the mean chocolate rating by year.**
+**Create an object with the mean chocolate rating by year.**

-Using piping, create a new variable, `meanRatingByYear`
+Using piping, create a new object, `meanRatingByYear`

 - base data: `chocolateData`
 - group_by: `review_date`